daormar/debasher/doc/design_doc_resident.md

   program straight into the FIFO of an initiator, still uses that initiator's own counter, and with several initiators whose rounds meet it can still lead to the same wait.
+- **A lost marker kept the round of an initiator open for ever.** A marker is lost when a node crashes after it has captured its state and enqueued its marker and before its writer thread has written it, and likewise with a message read from a FIFO and not yet written to the input log, or a FIFO destroyed with both its endpoints down (see the Contract's limits).
+The round of its receiver then stays open.
+At a node that is not an initiator, the marker of the next round, of a newer epoch, replaces it; at an initiator, a `start_snapshot` without an epoch that found a round open was ignored, so an initiator in a cycle whose marker never came back took no further snapshot.
+No node of the cycle wrote another checkpoint, and their input logs grew until `INPUT_LOG_MAX_BYTES` was reached, which ends the reader thread and looks, to the `Supervisor`, like a crash.
+Now a trigger without an epoch replaces an open snapshot too, as a numbered trigger of a newer epoch already did (see "Chandy-Lamport barrier propagation"), so the round with the lost marker is abandoned at the next trigger, whatever lost
+  it: that round has no complete cut, and the next one does.
 - Dedicated concurrency test for the fan-in case with more than one input port pending on the barrier:
   `test_two_pending_ports_waits_for_the_second_marker`.